mahi1722/Automations/ScrapeMyBooks/Readme.md

 # Book Scraper

-This is a simple web scraper tool that extracts book titles, prices, and genres from the [Books to Scrape](http://books.toscrape.com/) website and saves the data to a CSV file.
+This is a simple web scraper tool that extracts book titles and prices from the [Books to Scrape](http://books.toscrape.com/) website and saves the data to a CSV file.

 ## Features